MissingMaps/missingmaps.github.io/app/_posts/2016-05-05-intro-to-missing-maps.md

 banner: https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20160422_banner.jpg
 date: 2016-05-05
 author: Dale Kunce
-excerpt: Not quite two years ago American Red Cross, British Red Cross, Medicine Sans Frontiers and the Humanitarian OpenStreetMap Team came together to start Missing Maps.
+excerpt: Welcome to the new Missing Maps Blog.
+Over nearly the last two years you almost 10,000 mappers have contributed over 22 million edits, almost 3 million buildings and 300,000 km of roads.
+These achievements are truly amazing.
+The new blog will focus on sharing some of the personal stories and major events happening with Missing Maps.
 published: true
 tags: Partners, Project update
 lang: en